 Renew and Recycling Program at Apple

-Incidentally, you can actually sell your Mac back to Apple.
+You can actually sell your Mac back to Apple.
 Apple has a Reuse and Recycling program and will buy your Mac from you.
-You’ll get a gift card that you can use to purchase your next Apple product.
+You'll get a gift card that you can use to purchase your next Apple product.
 Not all Macs qualify though - Apple explains on its site here, that it only includes Macs from 2007 or newer.

 Apple certainly doesn't pay the highest rates either, and as we said, you will get a gift card rather than cash in hand.
 Apple will offer you vouchers if you recycle your PC with them too.

 To use the Reuse and Recycle program you will need to add your Mac's serial number which you can find in the Apple Menu > About This Mac.
 You may be shocked to learn how little Apple will pay you for your Mac.

 Trade it in to your local Mac reseller